veidlink/Fine-Assistant/README.md

 6. Create a `.env` file to store GigaChat and OpenAI keys.
 7. Launch GUI.
 8. Enjoy!

+upd.
+Author launched LM Studio with ngrok and GUI on two seperate devices.

 ### 📈 Inference Examples